Green List

 • Teacher of the Sight Impaired

-The New Zealand immigration system announced on 11 May 2022 a list of occupations called the Green Lists to attract highly skilled migrants for occupations that New Zealand continues to be in shortage of.
-Immigration hopefuls who work in occupations on this Green List and meet the occupation-specific requirements such as educational background, work experience and licences can apply for permanent residency immediately from 5 September 2022 or after working in New Zealand for 2 years on a work visa.
+New Zealand immigration introduced the Green List on 11 May 2022 to attract highly skilled migrants in occupations facing ongoing skill shortages.
+Applicants working in roles on the Green List who meet occupation-specific requirements such as qualifications, relevant work experience, and required licences may apply for residence from 5 September 2022 or after completing two years of employment in New Zealand on a work visa.

 Advantages of Post-Study Immigration

-• Obtaining an internationally recognised New Zealand degree
+• Achieving an internationally recognised New Zealand degree

-• Resolving language barriers through prerequisite English learning and adapting to the local New Zealand environment
+• Resolving language barriers through prerequisite English learning and adaptation to the local New Zealand environment.

-• Relatively affordable tuition fees and cost of living among English-speaking countries
+• Relatively affordable tuition fees and cost of living compared to other English-speaking countries.

-• Safe and clean environment and high quality of life
+• Safe, clean environment and a high quality of life.

-• Part-time work possible during studies to cover living expenses
+• Part-time work opportunities available during studies to help international students support living expenses and gain practical work experience in New Zealand.

-• Post-Study Work Visa available for up to 3 years by qualification level after graduation
+• Post-Study Work Visa available for up to 3 years depending on qualification level after graduation, allowing graduates to gain relevant New Zealand work experience and support longer-term pathways to residence.

 What is a New Zealand Licensed Immigration Adviser?